Piketty or Marx? Capital in the Twenty-first century: a fundamental criticism Part 5 (last)

 “Broadly speaking, the 1970s and 1980s witnessed an extensive “financialization” of the global economy, which altered the structure of wealth in the sense that the total amount of financial assets and liabilities held by various sectors (households, corporations, government agencies) increased more rapidly than net wealth.
 In most countries, the total amount of financial assets and liabilities in the early 1970s did not exceed four to five years of national income. ...
 I should also point out that these international positions are in substantial part the result of fictitious financial flows associated not with the needs of the real economy but rather with tax optimization strategies and regulatory arbitrage (using screen corporations set up in countries where the tax structure and/ or regulatory environment is particularly attractive).”

 Piketty associates fictitious assets with fraudulent bookkeeping, and certainly that is one reality.
-But he doesn't mention Ponzi schemes, futures and derivatives operations that extend forms of credit far beyond the assets existing in the real economy.
-Nor does he regard the expanding sovereign debts as fictitious capital or fictitious wealth, whether in the U.S. or Greece.
+But he doesn't mention printing money out of thin air, undercapitalized banks, overpriced assets, speculative gambling, Ponzi schemes, futures and derivatives whose overvaluation extends credit far beyond the assets existing in the real economy.
+Nor does he regard the expanding sovereign debts as fictitious capital or fictitious wealth, whether in the U.S., Greece, or elsewhere.
 Unless there's a robust outbreak of prosperity in the near future these ballooning debts have nowhere to go but into massive insolvency.
 There isn't anyone who can project a realistic program for recovery from the present crisis.

 In terms of the government role in producing a recovery, Piketty discusses the role of central banks,